Safety reflector: History

-In 1926, an automobile club, the Touring-Club de France, offered 180 signals with triangular cataphote to warn for the presence of the level crossings.
+In 1926, an automobile club, the Touring-Club de France, offered 180 signals with triangular reflectors to warn of the presence of level crossings.
 In 1927, fines were given in France to car owners which did not have the cataphote made mandatory by law.
 The same year, cataphote were sold for motorized vehicles, motorbikes, bicycles and any kind of trailers.